-Programs Specific Commitment Timeline Geographic Targeting 2023-2031 Metrics H-oo Facilitate and Promote SB 9 Development Encourage and facilitate SB 9 development on qualifying single-family lots to provide additional housing opportunities.
-Take the following actions: Provide information on Tiburon's SB 9 standards.
-Provide SB 9 application checklists on the Town's website.
-Develop a handout on SB 9 standards and the application process and distribute at Town Hall and to all property owners of vacant single-family lots.
-Promote SB 9 potential in the Town's newsletter and SB 9 handout, on social media, and on the Town's website.
-Establish an SB 9 specialist in the Community Development Department.
-Adopt an ordinance to increase the maximum unit size from 800 square feet to 1,000 square feet.
+Programs Specific Commitment Timeline Geographic Targeting 2023-2031 Metrics H-oo Facilitate and Promote SB 9 Development 9.
+Conduct community workshops on ADU development.
+8-10.
+In 2026, evaluate the number of ADUs approved and built to ensure that the Town's development standards and permitting procedures are facilitating ADU development.
+If necessary, the Town will adopt amendments to the ADU ordinance.
+To improve housing mobility and new housing choices in low-density and high-income areas throughout Tiburon, the Town will take the following actions to facilitate "missing middle' development by intensifying development opportunities on single family lots, Encourage and facilitate SB 9 development on qualifying single-family lots to provide additional housi opportunities.
+Take the following actions: 1.
+Provide information on Tiburon's SB 9 standards.
+2. Provide SB 9 application checklists on the Town's website.
+3. Develop a handout on SB 9 standards and the application process and distribute at Town Hall and to all property owners of vacant single-family lots.
+4. Promote SB 9 potential in the Town's newsletter and SB 9 handout, on social media, and on the Town's website.
+5. Establish an SB 9 specialist in the Community Development Department.
 Develop new materials, update the Town's website, and provide/mail counter handouts by the end of 2023.
 Update and publicize annually thereafter.
 Adopt ordinance by December 1, 2023.
+Host virtual and in-person community workshops in 2024 and biennially thereafter.
+Evaluate SB 9 unit production in 2026 and as necessary revise development standards and permitting procedures within six months of the completed evaluation.
 Single-family homeowners townwide with specific targeting of property owners of vacant single-family parcels.
-Develop 27 SB 9 units by the end of 2030 Action Area: New Housing g Opportunities in High Resource Areas H-a Focus Town Resources on Housing Opportunity Sites and H-cc Work with Non-Profits and Property Focus Town resources toward the design, approval, financing, and construction of affordable housing on multifamily housing opportunity sites identified in the Tiburon Housing Element.
-Work with non-profits and property owners to seek opportunities for affordable housing development on key housing opportunity sites that are close to services, transit, and jobs.
-Require 1.
-Meet with non-profit housing developers and property owners of Sites 1-9 to identify housing development opportunities, issues, and needs during 2023.
-2. Select the most viable sites during 2023 and 2024.
-3. Undertake community outreach in coordination with potential Downtown and Reed School sites Achieve 100% of lower income units in High Resource areas.
+Develop 27-10 SB 9 units in high-resource areas by the end of 2030 in addition to the SB 9 units identified in Table 11 and Appendix C.